QuentinRa/blog.quentinra.dev/tools/vim/index.md

 * ``sudo apt-get install vim-runtime``
 * ``sudo apt-get install vim-gui-common``

-I'm not using VIM singe ages but I stumbled upon ALE so I wanted to add it here.
+I'm not using VIM singe ages, but I stumbled upon ALE so I wanted to add it here.

 <hr class="sr">